Superfat points and associated tensors: -squares on Segre-Veronese surfaces

-{\bf Acknowledgements} The third author wants to thank the organizers of AGATE workshop \"Geometry of secants", Warsaw October 2022 (supported by the Simons Foundation and by Institute of Mathematics of Polish Academy of Sciences) for the opportunities given by this useful initiative.
-In particular thanks to J. Buczy\'nski, H. Abo, E.Ventura and E. Postinghel for useful talks.
+{\bf Acknowledgements} All the authors are members of GNSAGA of Indam.
+We would like to thank J. Buczy\'nski for his several suggestions.
+The third author wants to thank the organizers of AGATES workshop “Geometry of secants”, Warsaw October 2022 (supported by the Simons Foundation, award number 663281, and by Institute of Mathematics of Polish Academy of Sciences) for the opportunities given by this useful initiative.
+In particular thanks to H. Abo, E.Ventura and E. Postinghel for useful talks.